 Among other things, this means it has signed the Tech Inclusion Pledge, joined the Employers for Pay Equity Consortium and taken part in the Corporate Equality Index (which rates workplace on LGBT equality).

 There is also a VMware Foundation.
 Its mission is to “amplify the contributions of VMware people to their causes of choice and inspire the Citizen Philanthropist in all of us”.
 In the last year figures are available for (2016), 85 per cent of VMware staff got involved in at least one VMware Foundation program.
-This resulted in 66,113 ‘service learning hours’ being donated to 7411 non-profit organisations across the globe.
+This resulted in 66,113 ‘service-learning hours’ being donated to 7411 non-profit organisations across the globe.
 VMware also matches any charitable donations its employees make.

 You’ll need the appropriate qualifications and personality traits for the business area you are applying to work in.
 As a general rule, VMware prefers “bold, inventive and extraordinary individuals”.
 Ones who are “looking to expand their skills and build relationships with the best and brightest in the industry”.
 As well as use their “drive and passion to challenge the status quo and dare to make new discoveries that will create a better tomorrow for everyone”.

-It appears grads are expected to keep an eye on the job board and apply for any grad position that interests them.
+Grads are expected to keep an eye on the job board and apply for any grad position that interests them.

-Experiences will differ depending on business area.
+Experiences will differ depending on the business area.
 But all those who are offered a grad role receive: targeted learning and development; rotational experiential programs; mentorship; industry and peer networking and membership of VMware’s ‘new graduate community’.

 In a 2017 Glassdoor survey, VMware came in third on the list of the highest-paying companies in the US.
 While the company doesn’t reveal its remuneration arrangements, it appears that in most business areas you can expect to crack the $100,000 barrier within a few years.
 You can then be earning $150,000 - $200,000 a few years after that if things go well.
 In 2016, one of VMware’s Chief Operating Officers earned a US$23 million salary (in shares and cash).

 Like many tech industry employers, VMware likes to keep its staff happy and healthy.
-Staff benefits include: free snacks and drinks and possibly an on-site café; subsidised health insurance; an onsite gym (or free gym membership); “regular social gatherings” and “fun family cultural events”; 40 hours of volunteer leave and “generous and flexible time off programs”.
+Staff benefits include free snacks and drinks and possibly an on-site café; subsidised health insurance; an onsite gym (or free gym membership); “regular social gatherings” and “fun family cultural events”; 40 hours of volunteer leave and “generous and flexible time off programs”.

-VMware employees are encouraged to engage in continuous learning and make use of ‘internal mobility programs’.
+VMware employees are encouraged to engage in continuous learning and make use of ‘internal mobility programs.
 These programs allow staff to “take advantage of opportunities including course work, training and conferences”, “work with different teams for skill growth” and “complete multi-month assignments to figure out what's next for you at VMware”.

-If you display leadership potential you’ll be encouraged to undertake the Manager Development Program.
+If you display leadership potential, you’ll be encouraged to undertake the Manager Development Program.
 This “is geared toward helping managers explore the potential in themselves and others” and developing a “global manager base to support the company in our next phase of growth”.

-If you are fortunate enough to snaffle a VMware grad position you’ll be living the tech industry dream.
+If you are fortunate enough to snaffle a VMware grad position, you’ll be living the tech industry dream.
 Expect to be surrounded by a diverse bunch of upbeat overachievers, pulling down big money and gorging on an extensive array of perks.

 You’ll also be working in a funky office designed to “break down traditional barriers of physical walls and create an environment to promote learning, teamwork and collaboration… [with] community think areas where you can spark new ideas with your peers in informal and fun settings”.

 "VMware is the leader in cloud infrastructure, business mobility and virtualization software.
-A pioneer in the use of virtualization and policy-driven automation technologies, VMware simplifies IT complexity across the entire data center to the virtual workplace, empowering customers with solutions in the software-defined data center to hybrid cloud computing and the mobile workspace.
+A pioneer in the use of virtualization and policy-driven automation technologies, VMware simplifies IT complexity across the entire data centre to the virtual workplace, empowering customers with solutions in the software-defined data centre to hybrid cloud computing and the mobile workspace.
 With 2014 revenues of $6.04 billion, VMware has more than 500,000 customers, 75,000 partners, and 19,000+ employees in 120+ locations around the world.
 At the core of what we do are our employees who deeply value execution, passion, integrity, customers, and community.